Young Visual Art

 History

 Nuori Taide was established in November 2018.
 It is operated by the Art Centre for Children and Young people.
 Activities are funded by the Ministry of education and Culture in Finland.
-The Young Visual Arts is cultural youth work, specialised in visual art.
+The Young Visual Art does cultural youth work, specialised in visual art.

 Involve

-By involving one may have new experiences to improve their artistic practice.
+By involving, young art practitioners may have new experiences to improve their artistic practice.
 Young Visual Art invites all young art makers to involve wether they are beginners, intermediates, or soon to be professionals.
 Internship programme and research collaboration is open for English speaking students/researchers.

 Follow @nuoritaide on Instagram